Nils Kock: Kock pouch procedure

 The Kock pouch procedure substantially improved the quality of life for patients, especially when the surgery resulted in a well-functioning Kock pouch for fecal diversion.
 The technique, however, was not without some drawbacks.

 Pouchitis, a term coined by Kock to describe the reservoir ileitis seen in recipients of any pouch procedure, is a common one.
 Also, the first Kock pouches were not created with any type of valve mechanism.
 The procedure required additional development, work which Kock continued to advance through further experimentation into the 1970s and 1980s.
 Early experience showed that 50% of those receiving the procedure would not stay continent afterward.
 Kock developed what he termed a "nipple valve" in 1972 to help eliminate a portion of these problems.
 The nipple valve was created from intestinal tissue itself.

 An ongoing problem with the Kock procedure had been its inability to maintain the drainage valve (or stoma) in the proper position, even with the inclusion of the nipple.
 The failure rate was 25-40%.
 Much of Kock's work in the 1970s concentrated on ways to stabilize the valve.
-The problem was eventually solved by Dr. William O. Barnett's development of the Barnett continent intestinal reservoir—one of the J-pouch modifications of Kock's procedure.
+The problem was eventually solved by William O. Barnett's development of the Barnett continent intestinal reservoir—one of the J-pouch modifications of Kock's procedure.